Particular/docs.particular.net/servicecontrol/creating-config-file_content_ServiceControl_[4.0,4.4).partial.md

 #### ServiceControl/DatabaseMaintenancePort

-The port to bind the RavenDB when in maintenance mode or [RavenDB is exposed](creating-config-file.md#troubleshooting-servicecontrolexposeravendb).
+The port to bind the RavenDB when in maintenance mode or when RavenDB is configured to expose HTTP API.

 Type: int